 The reason for suggesting a contemporary re-imagination of the extremely familiar Parable of the Talents is outlined in the sermon you can read at this link.
 It is heavily influenced by an earlier sermon published by Alison Sampson in Melbourne which you can read at this link.

 The second advisor only(!) had 2 million pounds so had to be more modest.
 He took over a boutique fast food restaurant that specialised in locally sourced organic burgers.
 He soon realised that he could buy much cheaper meat from factory farms on the international market.
 They fed their cattle on cheap soya from farms in what had once been the Amazon rain forest.
 The advisor only ever employed 16 and 17 year olds in his restaurant as the legal minimum wage for them was considerably lower than for anyone older.
 He outsourced his deliveries to “sub-contractors” which meant he didn’t even need to pay them that much.
 Again the money rolled in.
-He doubled the original stake even given the huge salary that he paid to himself.
+He doubled the original stake even given the huge salary that he paid to himself and his wife who he’d appointed as company secretary.

 The final advisor was different, he’d never liked his master’s business methods.
 He’d been disgusted by them but, coming from a poor background, had little choice but to carry on to keep his employment.
 Had he once given a hint to his master of what he truly felt he would have been dismissed immediately.
 Here was an opportunity.
 He was his own man while his master was away.
 He’d earned well over recent years and could actually afford to do nothing for a while if he didn’t want to.

 What should he do with the money while he took his break?
-He’d read that even the paltry interest that the local banks offered was often derived from exploiting workers in different parts of the world and indirectly to climate change.
+He’d read that even the paltry interest that the local banks offered was often derived from exploiting workers in different parts of the world or from projects accelerating climate change.
 He didn’t want to be dishonest, so he chose to just bury the money.
 It felt like a weight of his back.
 He went into the surrounding country and got together a small group of friends.
 They wandered around telling people of the wonders of God and the immanence of his Kingdom.
 They cast out demons, healed the sick and even gave sight to the blind.

 When it came to the third advisor he looked with disdain on his original million pounds which was presented back to him.
 “I always thought there was something wrong with you … “he started to rant.
 But the third advisor stood his ground, he’d had enough.
 “I’ve always hated working for you”, he said, “the way your bully and intimidate your managers and exploit your workers.
 You reap where you don’t sow and gather where you have scattered no seed”.